rijulthakur/Job-Placement-Prediction-model/README.md

 ## Overview
-An end-to-end machine learning web application that predicts whether a candidate will be placed or not placed based on academic performance, work experience, and employability test scores.
-Built using Logistic Regression and deployed as an interactive web application using Streamlit.
+An end-to-end machine learning web application that predicts whether a candidate will be placed or not placed based on academic performance, work experience, and employability test scores built using Logistic Regression.

 ## Problem Statement
 Campus placement outcomes depend on multiple academic and personal